How to Fix Airdrop Not Working? Full Guide for iPhone and Mac

 If you are unsure about your connectivity, switch off the Bluetooth and Wi-Fi and restart them.
 Log out of your Wi-Fi account and Log In again.
 This will help to refresh their performance, and the Airdrop will be detected easily.

 Hard reset is another option you can go for.
-Hold the Switch on/off button on the side and the home button on the front along with the volume down button.
-Press all of them together until you get the apple logo on the screen, and the hard reset will happen.
-This is possible in iPhone 6 or earlier.
+Hold the Sleep/Wake button on the side/top and the Home button on the front.
+Press both of them together until you get the apple logo on the screen, and the hard reset will happen.
+This is possible in iPhone 6s or iPhone SE(1st generation).

-The process is a little different for the newer versions of the iPhone.
+The process is a little different for the newer versions of the iPhone, such as the iPhone 13.
 Click and release the volume up and down button one after the other.
-Then press and hold the wake/sleep button and continue to hold the switch off button even after the screen blanks.
+Then press and hold the wake/sleep button and continue to hold the switch-off button even after the screen blanks.

-A hard reset should be done in cases where the device is being too stubborn, and a normal restart is not doing the job of activating airdrop for proper functioning.
+A hard reset should be done in cases where the device is too stubborn, and a normal restart is not doing the job of activating the airdrop for proper functioning.

 When you enable settings like Do Not Disturb, Muting your device, or using Personal Hotspot, there are high chances you will come up with the complaint ‘my airdrop is not working’.
 When Do Not Disturb is enabled, this might significantly impact how your Bluetooth works.
 Make sure you disable this when you are using an airdrop.
 Also, enabling a personal hotspot means you are sharing your Wi-Fi or splitting.
 It’s better to have the entire speed and efficiency focussed on sharing the airdrop files, and that way, there won’t be any sudden stops or kick off issues.